Memory Leading Memory: Lessons I learned from Elie Wiesel

 Elie Wiesel is considered to be the proverbial “conscience of the world,” having gained fame through his determination to protect Holocaust memory and to fight for Jewish and human rights wherever and whenever necessary.
 In his leadership, Wiesel challenged presidents, heads of state, administrations and the common man.
 A voice that challenged easy complacency about history, his life was driven towards perpetuating memory.
 As he said at the Nobel Peace Prize ceremony in 1986.
 “I have tried to fight those who would forget.
 Because if we forget, we are guilty, we are accomplices.”
 And so it is our responsibility, as Elie taught us, to speak truth to power and to hold power accountable to truth.

 I have been blessed to learn from one of the great leaders of the Jewish world, I have taught about leaders throughout Jewish history, and I have had the privilege to educate some of the great leaders of the Jewish people today.
-It was with Professor Wiesel in my mind and in my heart that I led one of today’s vibrant leaders, a voice of Israel today and hopefully for long in the future - guiding Ambassador Ron Dermer through the annals of life and death in Poland was a powerful and intense experience - one I am not likely to ever forget, and will continue to reflect on again and again.
+It was with Professor Wiesel in my mind and in my heart that I have led leaders, ambassadors, educators, survivors and their descendants, and the youth who represent the next generation of knowledge and memory.

 Elie’s ideas on suffering, faith, hope, survival and, yes, leadership served as an example as we explored the role and responsibility of Jewish leaders today as we face the rising hate against our people and our state.
 As we inherited the particularity of things too terrible to be believed but not too terrible to have happened, it was abundantly clear to me how memory of the past can lead memory of the future toward a realization of the lessons that we continue to ignore at our peril.